Asbestos in Ceilings

 In all settings, domestic, retail and commercial, regular surveys are recommended to identify any ACMs as well as ensure that they remain in a stable condition.

-Identifying asbestos in ceilings is almost impossible without professional help, and possibly even dangerous.
-If you think your property might contain asbestos popcorn ceilings, reach out to the experts at EMS today.
+If you think your property might contain asbestos, reach out to the experts at EMS today.
 Since 2003, we have been conducting asbestos surveys in Worcester, Hereford, Cardiff and across the UK.

 Book your survey today by calling us on 0800 358 1110, emailing us at info@emsgroupuk.com or by filling out our contact form here.